Abrahamogbedobor/osticket-prereqs/README.md

 <img src="https://i.imgur.com/eyk99gd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, virtual machine set-up was carried out in Azure using the free version as shown above.
-In achieving that, the
+In this step, virtual machine was set-up in Azure using the free version as shown above.
+The virtual machine comprises of tenants, active subscription, resource groups, virtual network and subnets.
+Then, a remote desktop machine was then used from a client computer to connect remotely to the virtual machine that was set-up in Azure environment using its public ip address.
 </p>
 <br />